0x80/firebase-tools-with-isolate/README.md

   }
 }
 ```

+At the time of writing, firebase-tools has an seemingly odd limitation that prevents it from running predeploy commands with "=" in them.
+So `"turbo build --filter=@repo/api"` doesn't work.
+A workaround is to use `"pnpm build:api"` instead, and put `"build:api": "turbo build --filter=@repo/api"` in your root package.json.

 If you would like to see a complete working example of a modern monorepo setup check out [mono-ts](https://github.com/0x80/mono-ts)